 Anything can happen once the ball is kicked off, NFL power rankings might be thrown out the window and trends can reverse in the opposite direction without much notice.

 A betting trend can be as simple as how a team has fared for the season to date, or over a recent stretch of games.
-As an example, the New England Patriots closed out the 2019 season with a record of 12-4.
+As an example, the Tampa Bay Buccaneers closed out the 2020/21 season with a record of 11-5.

-The overall trend for the team was winning more often than not, to the tune of a .750 winning percentage.
-If you simply bet on the Patriots to win each game last year, you’d have cashed 12 winning tickets and lost out on four others.
+The overall trend for the team was winning more often than not, to the tune of a .688 winning percentage.
+If you simply bet on the Bucs to win each game last year, you’d have cashed 11 winning tickets and lost out on five others.

 For recent trends, it can go to both extremes.
-The Baltimore Ravens closed out the year on a 12-game winning streak, while the Kansas City Chiefs won their final six games in a row.
+In 2019, the Baltimore Ravens closed out the year on a 12-game winning streak, while the Kansas City Chiefs won their final six games in a row.
 On the opposite end, the Detroit Lions and Carolina Panthers lost their last nine and eight games respectively.

 Hindsight makes all of these trends easy to spot, but recognizing them as they happen isn’t always so simple.
 It’s tough to predict how long a streak may last, and the same holds true on trying to figure out when a squad will snap a skid.